AruniMishra/aws/awsTutorial/AWS.md

 - Create an event source mapping to tell Lambda to send records from your stream to a Lambda function.
 You can create multiple event source mappings to process the same data with multiple Lambda functions, or process items from multiple streams with a single function.

-# 7. Elastic Beanstalk
+## 7. Elastic Beanstalk

 - configuration files are YAML- or JSON-formatted documents with a .config file extension that you place in a folder named .ebextensions and deploy in your application source bundle-as the healthcheckurl.yaml file should be renamed to healthcheckurl.config file and placed in the .ebextensions directory to be picked up by Elastic Beanstalk.

+- You can define periodic tasks in a file named cron.yaml in your source bundle to add jobs to your worker environment’s queue automatically at a regular interval.

-# 8. AWS CodeDeploy
+## 8. AWS CodeDeploy

 - A Developer is trying to deploy a serverless application using AWS CodeDeploy.
 The application was updated and needs to be redeployed.
 What file does the Developer need to update to push that change through CodeDeploy?- appspec.yml

-# 9. Cloud watch
+## 9. Cloud watch

 - Standard resolution, with data having a one-minute granularity
 - High resolution, with data at a granularity of one second

-# 10. Kinesis
+## 10. Kinesis

 - For Lambda functions that process Kinesis or DynamoDB streams, the number of shards is the unit of concurrency.
 If your stream has 100 active shards, there will be at most 100 Lambda function invocations running concurrently.
 This is because Lambda processes each shard’s events in sequence.